JuliaPluto/PlutoSliderServer.jl/README.md

 sudo journalctl --follow -u pluto-server
 ```

+> [!IMPORTANT]
+> These three commands are important!
+Write them down somewhere.

 ### 8. Server available

 TODO

 ### 9. Live updates
-When you change the notebooks in the git repository, your server will automatically update (it keeps calling `git pull`)!
-Awesome!
+When you change the notebooks in the git repository, your server will automatically update (PlutoSliderServer keeps calling `git pull` every couple of seconds)!

+When a notebook file changes, PlutoSliderServer will shut down the old version of that notebook, and start the new one.
+When notebook files are added or removed, they are added or removed from the server.
+If you have a lot of notebooks, this is a big speedup compared to always having to restart the entire server when a notebook file changes.

-If the configuration file (`PlutoDeployment.toml`) changes, PlutoSliderServer will detect a change in configuration and shut down.
-Because we set up our service using `systemctl`, the server will automatically restart!
+When the configuration file (`PlutoDeployment.toml`) changes, PlutoSliderServer will detect a change in configuration and shut down.
+Because we set up our service using `systemctl`, the server will automatically restart.
 (With the new settings)

 ### 10. 🌟 Conclusion
 Yay!
 If everything went well, we now set up a web server with PlutoSliderServer.
 To see the result, you open a browser and go to the URL of your server.
 This looks like: